jcolomb/gintonic-blog/text/surveytext.md

 - COMMENT BOX

-4. Will you try to implement this template structure with your collaborators?
+4. If you use the template, would you like your collaborators to use it, too?

-I am the PI and I will force it as much as I can.
+Yes, I will try to convince the lab PI to enforce its use.
-I will show it to everyone and try to convince them.
+Yes, I will show it to everyone and try to convince them to use it.
-I will just use it for my projects. other
+No, I will just use it for my projects. other